STOKE SUNDAY HISTORY SPOT

 You'll be the biggest fool then."

 Maybe 'Royal Oak Day', 'Shig-Shag Day', or whatever, should be revived?
-Anybody up for wearing a sprig of oak on Thursday?
+Anybody up for wearing a sprig of oak on Friday?
+Paul. as events co-ordinator, how about next year?